irismessage/Bros/README.md

 - Hollow https://youtu.be/QSFgMCD7zUU

 ## Play the original
 Download the ROM from Bros.atr.
 The best emulator is Altirra.
-It's only for windows but it works fine on wine too.
+It's only for windows but it works fine on wine too (I put it [on the aur](https://aur.archlinux.org/packages/altirra) - `yay -S altirra`).

 See sources.md for more emulators and firmware roms if you want them.